TonyPhipps/tech-notes/Products/cisco-router-isr.md

 ```
 Router(config)#crypto pki enroll SSLVPN_CERT
 % Include the router serial number in the subject name? [yes/no]: no
-% Include an IP address in the subject name? [no]: no
+% Include an IP address in the subject name? [no]: yes
+(give the IP Address)
 Generate Self Signed Router Certificate? [yes/no]: yes

 Router Self Signed Certificate successfully created